 Last Updated on 10th November 2021 by Mike@bitaboutbritain

 This is a Victorian operating theatre, where proceedings were watched by an audience of gawping students and operations were conducted without anaesthetic or antiseptic.
 I mean, you really can’t begin to imagine what it must have been like, can you?

 The Old Operating Theatre is reputedly Britain’s – some say Europe’s – oldest operating theatre.
 It was constructed in 1822, in the garret of St Thomas’ church in London’s Southwark – where there had been a hospital since medieval times, when it was part of the monastery of St Mary Overie.
 St Thomas’ Hospital, as it was known, was redeveloped in the 18th century and the church dates from this time.
 The garret was thought to be used by the hospital’s apothecary for storing herbs; apparently, poppy heads have been discovered in the rafters – but that could mean anything, couldn’t it?
 Next door was the women’s surgical ward, Dorcas Ward, where operations had traditionally been performed.
 Converting part of the garret to an operating theatre meant that the audience of students could be kept out of the way and it also made things a little quieter for the poor souls on the ward.
 Screaming can be so bad for morale.
-Anaesthetics did exist, but doctors had no way of controlling their effects (eg potential death) so it was felt best not to use them.
+Anaesthetics did exist, but doctors had no way of controlling their potentially fatal effects so it was felt best not to use them.
 The range of operations undertaken was fairly limited, though still seem fairly gruesome in the circumstances – for example, amputations, removal of skin growths, cataracts – particularly when you see some of the surgical instruments used.
 Surgeons had to operate quickly to minimise patient trauma, but the main lethal risk was infection – from the operating table, instruments and even the surgeon’s clothes.
 Infection was just not understood until Lister introduced the use of antiseptics in 1867.

 In 1862, the hospital moved to make way for railway development and the entrance to the garret was blocked up.
 It was rediscovered in 1956 and opened as a museum in 1962.
 During the course of restoration, it was found that the floorboards beneath the operating theatre were packed with sawdust – presumably to absorb liquid of one sort or another.

 Whilst the building shell is original, the fittings are reproductions.
 The furniture is contemporary with the originals, but sourced from other places.
 Entrance is via a spiral staircase from St Thomas’ Street, through a small shop (which has much more interesting stock than the average naff museum emporium), up a further flight of wooden stairs and into the ‘Herb Garret’.
 The Operating Theatre is beyond that.
-And it’s a fascinating place to add to your list of ‘must visit when next in London’.
+And it’s a fascinating place to add to your ‘must visit when next in London’ list.
 One impression it left with me is the total lack of dignity these unfortunate women (or maybe fortunate, because at least someone was trying to help them) must have had.
 They were all poor women – the better off were treated at home and, if necessary, operated on there as well – sometimes on the kitchen table (seriously).